Flow control in Visual Basic 6.0

 The Exit, Continue statements

-statement can be used to terminate
+TheExit statement can be used to terminate

-block defined by While
+block defined by While, For

-or Select
+or Select statements.

 Option Strict On